Second Amended and Restated

 - Review procedures, at least annually, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, including the confidential, anonymous submission by employees of the Company regarding questionable accounting or auditing matters.

 - Obtain reports from management regarding any complaints that have been received by the Company regarding accounting, internal accounting controls or auditing matters.

 - Review the Company’s compliance policies and procedures and advise the Board as to whether any changes to any policy or procedure is recommended.

 - Review and approve all related-party transactions, defined by, or those transactions required to be disclosed under, Item 404 of Regulation S-K.

-- Discuss with the Company's general counsel legal matters that are required to be disclosed in any reports filed pursuant to the Exchange Act and any material inquiries received from regulators or governmental agencies.
+- Discuss with the Company’s legal counsel any legal matters that are required to be disclosed in any reports filed pursuant to the Exchange Act and any material inquiries received from regulators or governmental agencies.

-- Have the authority, to the extent it deems necessary or appropriate, to engage and determine funding for independent legal, accounting or other advisors.
+- Have the authority, to the extent it deems necessary or appropriate, to engage and determine funding for independent legal, accounting or other advisers.

 - Review any letters sent by the Independent Auditor to management, and reports by the director-internal audit to management that are material to the Company as a whole and management's response to any such letters and/or reports.

 - Maintain a channel of communication between the Board and each of the Company's (i) Independent Auditor, (ii) principal financial and accounting officers, (iii) director-internal audit and (iv) compliance officer and provide sufficient opportunity for each to meet with the members of the Committee to discuss any matter within the scope of each of their respective responsibilities.

 - Recommend to the Board whether the Company's annual audited financial statements and accompanying notes should be included in the Form 10-K.